Malcolm Naden: Sentence

 In 2013, Naden pleaded guilty to 18 offences including the murders of Scholes and Nolan.
 He received a minimum prison sentence of 21 years for Nolan's murder, but was given a life sentence for the murder of Scholes.
 Other charges included the attempted murder of the police officer in 2011, breaking and entering offences and the indecent assault of a 12-year-old girl.

 Justice Derek Price said Naden had shown no remorse and there was a high risk he would reoffend because he has threatened to kill again, stating that "Life outside of prison is not an option for you".
 Naden said "thank you, your honour" after the sentence was handed down.

 On 24 November 2013, while serving out his sentence, Naden was bashed by second cousin Dean Nolan, a relative of Lateesha Nolan, who was serving out a 24-year sentence at the time.
 Nolan, armed with a handle off a sandwich toaster, attacked Naden cracking several blows to Naden's head before being apprehended by prison staff.
 Nolan was later sentenced to an additional 12 months to his 24-year sentence for the attack on Naden, which he claimed was retribution for the heartache Naden had caused to his family.

 Capture dramatised

 A dramatised version of the capture of Naden was aired on television on the Seven Network on 11 September 2013.
 This special television event, an episode of The Force: Behind the Line, presents the full story of "Strike Force Durkin", providing an insight into the fugitive that previously the viewers were not aware of.
 It re-aired on 13 September 2013 and again on 21 June 2016.

+The book Tiger!
+Tiger!
+Tiger! by Ben Besant "Officer A" of the 2014 Lindt Cafe siege, contains a chapter entitled, "The Hunt for Malcom Naden: Australia's Most Wanted," which tells the story of the manhunt from the perspective of the NSW Tactical Operations Unit (TOU).